KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 ## KUBERNETES CLIENT (KUBECTL)

 To interact with Kubernetes, you also need the kubectl CLI client.
-Again, all you need to do is download it and put it on your path.
+Again, all you need to do is download it and put it on your path.It has a kubeconfig files that has server information and authentication information to access API server.

 To verify your cluster is working, you can use the kubectl cluster-info command shown in the following listing.